jorditorresBCN/Assignments-2017/Lab01.md

-# Lab 1:
+# Lab session #1:
 # Basic "Knowledge Toolbox" to get started in the Cloud
-In this Lab session you will be asked to put in practice the basic knowledge required for the Labs of this course.
+In this Lab session you will be asked to put in practice the basic knowledge required for the Lab sessions of this course.